Announcing the memoirs of composer Chance Thomas

 GAME MUSIC GRAMMY

-The nightclub was dim and crowded as I pushed my way in.
+The nightclub felt dim and crowded as I pushed my way in.
 A mobile DJ booth pulsed in the corner.
 Red and blue lights flickered from the ceiling, tickling a small dance floor.
 Music industry insiders were everywhere.
 Suddenly, I spotted the man I’d come to see.
 Chatting with a group of record execs was C. Michael Greene, Chief Executive Officer of the Recording Academy, otherwise known as “the Grammy guy”.
 I wasted no time getting next to him.

 I introduced myself as a new member of the Recording Academy, and mentioned that I composed music for video games.
 He nodded, but seemed disinterested and distracted, his eyes darting around the room.
 I pressed on, posing the question I’d driven to San Francisco to ask, “Do you think we could get a new Grammy Award category for video game music?”